usaid-cs/yesterday-i-learned/random.md

+- Sometimes bars have different "help phrases" (like asking for Angela) for different genders in the bathroom, so the other gender doesn't know what it is.
+- [七夕](https://zh.wikipedia.org/wiki/%E4%B8%83%E5%A4%95) appears to be yet another Asian valentines day.
+It happens on the seventh day of the seventh lunar month.
+- Twins can be born days apart.
+[In Ireland, one twin was prematurely born, but the other was not](https://sg.theasianparent.com/miracle-twins-born-87-days-apart), leading to a 87-day birthdate difference.
 - A [flint cone](https://en.wikipedia.org/wiki/Hostile_architecture) is a stone (flint) structure at the bottom of a corner of building, that discourages patrons (mostly men) from urinating there.
 - Paying for a $720 phone as $30 * 24 months saves you around $30 in inflation.
 - [The government wants to know your spotify data](https://www.youtube.com/watch?v=qHHbqEhU0gc) because there is a correlation between the economic climate (actually, your sentiment of it), and the kinds of songs you listen to.
 During an economic downturn, people enjoy songs with anger, digust, fear, sadness, and anticipation.
 Inversely, if you know people enjoy happy and dancing songs, *then the stock markets go up*.